Flyr ceased operations on the 31st of January 2023. Click on the logos below to find other airlines that fly a similar route to Flyr.

 Flyr began operations with its first flight from Oslo to Tromsø Airport with a Boeing 737-800 aircraft.
-The airline is offering flights to other European destinations including Alicante, Bergen, Bodø, Harstad, Malaga, Nice, Tromsø and Trondheim.
+The airline is offered flights to other European destinations including Alicante, Bergen, Bodø, Harstad, Malaga, Nice, Tromsø and Trondheim.

 |France||Nice||NCE||Nice Côte d'Azur Airport|